 Dogs & Fungal Infections

-Yeast infections that occur in dogs are very different than the ones that occur to humans and therefore require different care and treatment.
+Yeast infections that occur in dogs are very different than the ones that happen to humans and therefore require different care and treatment.
 In the case of Monistat, it’s a Miconazole Nitrate which comes with an applicator including gel and cream forms.
-It can be a tricky medication and it’s certainly more difficult to properly inject it into a dog would be even more difficult.
-You would not want to harm your animal in any way more than the yeast infection is already harming them.
-For this reason, such vaginal issues should really be treated directly by a vet.
+It can be a tricky medication and it’s certainly more difficult to properly inject it into a dog.
+For this reason, such vaginal issues should really be treated directly by a trained vet.